 - Encourages Congress to view foundations as resources on key public policy issues

-Registration for FOTH is open to Council, Forum and Philanthropy Roundtable/ACR members or non-members who are trustees, executives, and staff of grantmaking organizations and regional associations of grantmakers.
+Registration for FOTH is open to Council, United Philanthropy Forum and Philanthropy Roundtable/ACR members or non-members who are trustees, executives and staff of grantmaking organizations and regional associations of grantmakers.

 It is critical that elected officials hear from their foundation constituents.
 By attending Foundations on the Hill, you can develop or strengthen your relationships with your members of Congress and share your views on the latest charitable legislation.
 Members of Congress are most influenced when constituents from their states or districts advance a cause on behalf of themselves and their national organizations.
 A meeting in Washington shows an extra level of dedication and commitment to that cause.
 Philanthropic leaders also learn about the political landscape and hear from experts how to effectively use public policy to advance core values of philanthropy.

-- Since 2003, the Council on Foundations and the Forum of Regional Associations of Grantmakers have co-sponsored Foundations on the Hill
+- Since 2003, the Council on Foundations and the United Philanthropy Forum have co-sponsored Foundations on the Hill.